CONSTITUTION OF THE

 ARTICLE II MEMBERSHIP

 Section 1.
-Any person may become a member of this Church who has accepted Christ as his or her personal Savior and promises to take the Bible as his or her guide through life, and who subscribes to the following constitution and covenant: €œI hereby agree to be governed by the Constitution adopted by the First Church of God, Newville; to loyally and faithfully support the Church and her officers by attending all of the services that I can; to participate in the Church Ordinances; to endeavor to lead a pure Christian life; and to support the Church financially to the extent of my ability.
-I promise to do this regularly and according to the system that may be introduced by the Church Council, The Eastern Region Conference, Churches of God, and the General Conference, Churches of God.
+Any person may become a member of this Church who has accepted Christ as his or her personal Savior and promises to take the Bible as his or her guide through life, and who subscribes to the following constitution and covenant: “I hereby agree to be governed by the Constitution adopted by the First Church of God of Newville; to loyally and faithfully support the Church and her officers by attending all the services that I can; to participate in the Church Ordinances; to endeavor to lead a pure Christian life; and to support the Church financially, and with my time and talents, to the extent of my ability.
+I promise to do this regularly and according to the system that may be introduced by the Administrative Church Council (hereafter referred as the Church Council), The Eastern Regional Conference, Churches of God, and the General Conference, Churches of God.”

 Section 2.
 Anyone desiring to unite with the Church shall make application, written or oral, to the Pastor or Elders, who then shall present the application to the Church Council.
 The applicant may be fellowshipped at any Morning Worship Service.